vinayguggeri/JK-flip-flop/README.md

 #### -Makerchip
 Makerchip is a platform which provides free and instant access to the latest tools from your browser and from <br />
 your desktop.<br />
-For mpore details Refer :https://www.makerchip.com/
+For more details Refer :https://www.makerchip.com/
 #### -Verilator
 Verilator converts verilog HDL to C++ or system C.<br />
 For more details on Veriltor Refer:https://www.veripool.org/verilator/